Saturday - 4:00 PM

 Eucharistic Adoration takes place every week from 12:00 PM to 5:00 PM.

-recent Baptisms
+recent baptisms

 St. Margaret Mary NEws & Upcoming Events